Saverio976/NorMatrix/README.md

     "no-banned": ["memset"]
 }
 ```
-- to banne my_printf (because you dont want to use it)
+- to ban my_printf (because you dont want to use it)
 ```json
 {
     "banned": ["my_printf"]